 Hey friends!
-Welcome to the very first post in our all-new series The Lender’s Guide to Appraisals.
+Welcome to the very first post in our all-new series The Loan Officer’s Guide to Appraisals.
 In this blog post, we’re starting with the end.
 Well – not really the end, but one of the last parts of some appraisals – namely the final inspection.
 We’ll briefly look at what a final inspection is – for those who may be new to the business – and most importantly, we’ll give you steps you can take to make the most of an appraiser’s return visit to a property.

 Of all the pages that make up an appraisal report, most loan officers are first concerned with the value, and then, if there are any conditions.
 If the report states the appraisal is made as-Is, then everyone breathes a sigh of relief, and moves one step closer to closing.
 But if the report states the appraisal is subject to repairs or inspections, then more work must be done.
 And usually, after that work, the appraiser will have to revisit the property.

 Before we get ahead of ourselves, though, let’s look at the most common instances that require a final inspection.

 Most of our final inspections are done because either (1) the home is new or being remodeled; or (2) the home does not meet FHA/USDA/VA or other standards.

 When a home is being built or renovated, appraisers often complete an appraisal subject-to the home (or renovations to the home) being finished.
 We base our opinion of value on the hypothetical condition that the home will actually be built/renovated just like the builder or homeowner said it would be.
 To check and make sure everything was done according to plans, the lender usually sends the appraiser back out after the home is complete, to do a final inspection.
 At this point, the appraiser checks the original appraisal, plans & specs, and all other relevant information to make sure it is complete, and built per plans.